Lamar Johnson (footballer)

-Lamar Joseph Johnson (born 4 November 1991) is a footballer who plays as a goalkeeper for Canvey Island and the Saint Lucia national football team.
+Lamar Johnson (born 4 November 1991) is a footballer who plays as a goalkeeper for Walthamstow and the Saint Lucia national football team.

 Club career

 Johnson began his career in the youth systems at Charlton Athletic and Thurrock, before joining non-League club Concord Rangers in 2010.
 Johnson's formative years were spent at Romford, Aveley and Canvey Island, before signing for Grays Athletic in 2012.